Sometimes our models overfit, sometimes they overfit.

 Continue reading “Statistical Learning Theory: VC Dimension, Structural Risk Minimization”

-I wouldn’t expect DropConnect to appear in TensorFlow or Theano since, as far as I know, it’s used pretty rarely and doesn’t seem as well-studied or demonstrably more useful than its cousin, Dropout.
+I wouldn’t expect DropConnect to appear in TensorFlow, Keras, or Theano since, as far as I know, it’s used pretty rarely and doesn’t seem as well-studied or demonstrably more useful than its cousin, Dropout.
 However, there don’t seem to be any implementations out there, so I’ll provide a few ways of doing so.
 Continue reading “DropConnect Implementation in Python and TensorFlow”

 “A Neural Algorithm of Artistic Style” is an accessible and intriguing paper about the distinction and separability of image content and image style using convolutional neural networks (CNNs).
 In this post we’ll explain the paper and then run a few of our own experiments.